Acsigen/sysadmin-playground/Containers/Docker.md

 # Open a bash shell inside the container (-t: allocate TTY, -i: interactive mode)
 docker exec -t -i ubuntu /bin/bash
 ```

+While inside the `ubuntu` container, if you execute `exit`, then the container will stop because `/bin/bash` is the entrypoint.
+If you want your container to keep running in background, press **CTRL + p CTRL + q** as an escape sequence.

+There is an exception for the `exit` command.
+If the shell is not the entryopoint (e.g. nginx container) then the container will keep running.

 Access running container: